repzilon/ultrastarfox/README.md

 ### Building on Windows 9x or DOS

-**NOTE: this was tested in a Windows 98 virtual machine made with VirtualBox.**
+**NOTE: this was tested in a Windows 98 SE virtual machine made with VirtualBox.**

 Requirements: Microsoft Windows 95 or 98